apache/beam/website/www/site/content/en/documentation/runtime/environments.md

 uses the prebuilt Python 3.7 SDK container image [`beam_python3.7_sdk`](https://hub.docker.com/r/apache/beam_python3.7_sdk) tagged at (SDK version) `2.25.0`, and adds an additional environment variable and file to the image.

+2. [Build](https://docs.docker.com/engine/reference/commandline/build/) and [push](https://docs.docker.com/engine/reference/commandline/push/) the image using Docker.

 ```
 export BASE_IMAGE="apache/beam_python3.7_sdk:2.25.0"
 export IMAGE_NAME="myremoterepo/mybeamsdk"
 export TAG="latest"

-# Optional but recommended pull step to pull the base image into your local Docker daemon.
+# Optional - pull the base image into your local Docker daemon to ensure
+# you have the most up-to-date version of the base image locally.
 docker pull "${BASE_IMAGE}"

 docker build -f Dockerfile -t "${IMAGE_NAME}:${TAG}" .
 docker push "${IMAGE_NAME}:${TAG}"
 ```

 **NOTE**: After pushing a container image, you should verify the remote image ID and digest should match the local image ID and digest, output from `docker build` or `docker images`.

-#### Modifying the original Dockerfile {#modifying-dockerfiles} in Beam source
+#### Modifying a source Dockerfile {#modifying-dockerfiles} in Beam

-This method will require building image artifacts from Beam source - see the [Contribution guide](contribute/#development-setup) for additional instructions on setting up your development environment.
+This method will require building image artifacts from Beam source.
+For additional instructions on setting up your development environment, see the [Contribution guide](contribute/#development-setup).

 1. Clone the `beam` repository.